 Ehris Urban, owner of Woodbury, CT’s Grounded Holistic Wellness, believes, “if you’re grounded, you can navigate even the bumpiest roads in peace.”
 She grew up in a family passionate about holistic medicine.
 Ehris is a certified herbalist and holistic nutritionist, and a graduate of the New England School of Homeopathy.
 Additionally, Ehris is a Flower Essence Therapy practitioner.
 She became interested in Reiki as a teenager and attained Reiki Master certification at age 17.
 Ehris is also a certified Ingham Method reflexologist.
 As Grounded Goodwife, Ehris and her mom, Velya, teach a variety of herbal/historic workshops throughout New England.
 A graduate of Western Connecticut State University with a B.A. in Anthropology/Sociology, she is also a certified ESL teacher.
 Ehris enjoys beekeeping, tending her organic vegetable and herb gardens, and working in her apothecary.

 Velya Jancz-Urban lives her life by the adage, “there is no growth without change.”
-She is a teacher, author, former Brazilian dairy farm owner, and expert on New England’s colonial women.
+Zany and gregarious, she is a teacher, author, former Brazilian dairy farm owner, and expert on New England’s colonial women.
 Moving into a 1770 Connecticut farmhouse ignited Velya’s obsession with the colonial era, and led to her entertainingly-informative presentation, The Not-So-Good Life of the Colonial Goodwife.
 As Grounded Goodwife, Velya and her daughter, Ehris, present at venues throughout the Northeast and teach a variety of herbal/historical workshops.
 Whooo Eats What?, Velya’s first book in a hands-on science series for children, was inspired by her How Cool Is That?!
 (Hands-On Science) classes.
 She has been married for 35 years and is the mother of two grown children.
 Velya has a few too many rescue dogs and cats, is happiest with a fresh stack of library books, loves thrift shops, and is passionate about alternative medicine.